hotosm/tasking-manager/README.md

 ### Environment vars:
 As the project is open source we have to keep secrets out of the repo.
 You will need to setup the following env vars locally:

-* HOT_CONSUMER_SECRET = This is the OAUTH Consumer Secret used for authenticating the Tasking Manager App in OSM
+* TM_CONSUMER_SECRET = This is the OAUTH Consumer Secret used for authenticating the Tasking Manager App in OSM

 * Linux/Mac
-    export HOT_CONSUMER_SECRET=secret-key-goes-here
+    export TM_CONSUMER_SECRET=secret-key-goes-here
 * Windows:
-    * setx HOT_CONSUMER_SECRET "secret-key-goes-here"
+    * setx TM_CONSUMER_SECRET "secret-key-goes-here"

 ### Running Locally
 You can now run the app as follows: